- 00Days to sun's maximal distance

 The Speed Earth Is Moving On January 4th Is Much Faster Than On July 4th When The Earth Is At Its Farthest Point Away From The Sun.

 Not only is the distance changing.
-From Kepler’s Laws we know the velocity of the planet is much faster.
+From Kepler’s Laws of Planetary motion we know the velocity of the planet is much faster and receiving a geometrically increasing amount of energy as it is closer.

 Perihelion Is Not Winter Solstice